Player Codex

 Rogue Command

-Source-backed beginner guides and patch-sensitive strategy notes for Rogue Command.
+Beginner guides and practical strategy notes for Rogue Command.

 Guide layer live

-This Rogue Command section now publishes the first English guide batch: beginner onboarding, core systems, starter choice, economy tempo, reward drafting, Specialist identity, and long-term progression.
+This Rogue Command section publishes 24 practical guides covering first runs, core systems, starter choice, economy tempo, reward drafting, Specialist identity, combat recovery, and long-term progression.

-The articles are written as practical player guidance, but they do not publish current-version tier lists, best-build rankings, or unverified optimal routes.
+The articles are written as practical player guidance, but they do not publish current-version rankings, build winners, or unverified universal routes.

 Overview